patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Upgrade Notice ==

-= 2.6.1 =
+= 2.6.2 =
-This release fixes two bugs on multisite installations.
+This release fixes a bug in the most popular posts diagram.

-= 2.6.0 =
-Admin tabs semantic improvement and bugfixes for loading minified files.